 As a result of the Business Combination discussed in Note 3 - Business Combination and Related Transactions and per the terms of the Second Amended and Restated Intuitive Machines, LLC Operating Agreement, the unexpired and unexercised outstanding Incentive Unit Options at the closing of the Business Combination, whether vested or unvested, were proportionately adjusted using a conversion ratio of 0.5562 (rounded down to the nearest whole number of options).
 The exercise price of each option was adjusted accordingly.
-Each Incentive Unit Option continues to be subject to the terms and conditions of the 2021 Plan and will be exercisable for Class B common units of Intuitive Machines, LLC (the "Class B Common Units").
-When an option is exercised, the participant will receive Class A Common Stock.
+Each Incentive Unit Option continues to be subject to the terms and conditions of the 2021 Plan and will be exercised, the participant will receive Class A Common Stock.
 Following the consummation of the Business Combination, no new awards were granted under the 2021 Plan.